 Air quality can be estimated by looking at visibility.
 If visibility is 1.5-2.5 miles, air quality is unhealthy.
 If .9 to 1.4 miles, air quality is very unhealthy.
 If .8 miles or less, air quality is hazardous.

 The National Weather Service also issued a red flag warning because of strong winds for the entire western Kenai Peninsula.
 A red flag warning means that critical fire weather conditions are imminent or occurring.
 Winds are 10 to 20 mph with gusts to 30 mph near Cook Inlet.
 Relative humidity is 20 to 30 percent.
-The red flag warning was in effect until 10 p.m.
+The red flag warning is in effect until 9 p.m.
 Tuesday.

 Walden said he has been in contact with the DEC about the air quality and if people with known respiratory problems feel the need to leave their homes they should have a plan in mind on where to go and make sure they bring enough supplies and let people know where they are going.

-Kenai Municipal Airport Manager Mary Bondurant said while flight service has not been affected in Kenai, the Soldotna airport has been closed to all outside flights with the exception of fire traffic.
+Kenai Municipal Airport Manager Mary Bondurant said while flight service has not been affected in Kenai, the Soldotna Airport has been closed to closed to all outside flights with the exception of fire traffic.

 Earlier Tuesday, Alexandrou told the Clarion that the fire was likely human-caused, though it is unclear exactly how it started, he said.